mredenti/modern-cmake/episodes/02-variables.md

 ## Cache variables

+Now, let's look at cached variables.
+Unlike normal variables which have a lifetime limited to the processing of the CMakeLists.txt file, cache variables are stored in the special file called CMakeCache.txt in the build directory, and they persist between CMake runs.
+Once set, cache variables remain set until something explicitly removes them from the cache.

-Now, let's look at cached variables; a key ingredient in all CMake builds.
+; a key ingredient in all CMake builds.
 In a build, cached variables are set in the command line or in a graphical tool (such as `ccmake`, `cmake-gui`), and then written to a file called `CMakeCache.txt`.

 When you rerun, the cache is read in before starting, so that CMake "remembers" what you ran it with.
 For our example, we will use CMake in script mode, and that will not write out a cache, which makes it easier to play with.
 Feel free to look back at the example you built in the last lesson and investigate the `CMakeCache.txt` file in